launchercc/fossa-installer/PREINSTALL.md

 TBA

+#### Cocoapods API:
+Add a host in the `/etc/hosts` file to map to the ip of your Cocoapods API container:

+`sudo vi /etc/hosts`

+Add this line:
+`199.xxx.xxx.xxx fossa-cocoapods-api`

+Make sure to replace `199.xxx.xxx.xxx` with the fossa-cocoapods-api container IP, and `fossa-cocoapods-api` with what you have as your `cocoapods_api__hostname` config in `config.env`

 ## Run the FOSSA installer

 As part of the installer, you will be prompted for a `username, password and email`.
 Contact `support@fossa.io` if you haven't already been given those credentials.